T. J. Oshie: Washington Capitals and retirement (2015–2025)

+On March 16, 2024, Oshie played his 1,000th NHL game against the Vancouver Canucks.
+During the 2023–24 season, Oshie suffered multiple injuries that kept him out of the lineup for extended periods of time leading up to his 1,000th game, including an upper body injury that potentially could have made him miss the milestone by one game.

+After having missed the entire 2024–25 season due to the lingering effects of his prior season's injuries, Oshie announced his retirement from hockey on June 9, 2025.

 International play

 Oshie represented the United States at the 2006 World Junior Championships in Vancouver.
 Following the Blues' elimination in the 2009 Stanley Cup playoffs, he received his first senior national team callup for the 2009 IIHF World Championship, also competing in the 2010 Championship, scoring four goals and two assists in six games.
 In 2012, he was the last addition of the American roster after the Blues were eliminated in the second round of the 2012 playoffs.

 On January 1, 2014, Oshie was named to the American roster for the 2014 Winter Olympics, along with Blues teammates David Backes and Kevin Shattenkirk.
 Oshie was a player on the "bubble," as he was one of several American-born players being considered for one of Team USA's final roster spots.
 Oshie was eventually chosen in large part due to his high success rate in shootouts.
 On February 15, in a preliminary-round game against Russia, Oshie was repeatedly selected by Team USA Head Coach Dan Bylsma to participate in a shootout that ultimately resulted in a 3–2 American victory.
 Oshie was the first of three shooters to face goaltender Sergei Bobrovsky in the shootout, followed by teammates James van Riemsdyk and Joe Pavelski.
 After the score remained tied after the first three rounds, international rules stipulated that coaches could re-use players as often as desired.
 Oshie was subsequently tabbed by Bylsma five consecutive times, ultimately converting four of six shot attempts, including the shootout-winner in the eighth round.